Notebook: Ed Ingram returns to practice, injuries begin to pile up, Fulton possibly moved to nickel

 - Sophomore linebacker K'Lavon Chaisson- ankle (suffered at Texas)

 Of the names above, only Chaisson and Fulton practiced Tuesday.
-Orgeron said both Brennan and Carter will be fine going forward, but Lawrence is doubtful for Utah State and there is "no way" Logan plays in the next game.
+Orgeron said both Brennan and Carter will be fine going forward, but Lawrence is doubtful for Utah State, and there is "no way" Logan will play in the next game.

 Divinity's injury isn't as serious as originally thought, according to Orgeron, and Jefferson tweeted out he suffered a minor ankle sprain after the Vanderbilt game.
 However, neither player has a timetable to return.